wweng2/Person-and-hash-test/README.md

 # Person-and-hash-test

-A test about hash and people
+This program is a test of a hash table and see what if the program is able to deal with adding person objects to the code and